Darnold heats up after early pick-6 to burn Lions

 It took him one play to make more history -- the wrong kind -- before a tremendous turnaround.

 Unfazed by his nightmarish start, Darnold -- 21 years, 97 days old -- grew up quickly on a national stage, leading the Jets to a 48-17 victory at Ford Field.
-It tied their largest scoring output in the past 10 years.
+They set a franchise record for most points scored in a road game.
+He became the first quarterback since Tom Brady in 2001 to win by at least 31 points in his first career start.

-"On that interception, I was pretty nervous,'' Darnold said.
-"After that, I put it behind me.''
+"He didn't flinch.
+He didn't even blink," coach Todd Bowles said of Darnold's early mistake.
+"I could sit here and tell you we planned it to get the jitters out, but we didn't."

 Darnold completed 16 of 21 passes for 198 yards and two touchdowns, but the most telling number was this: He had only four incomplete passes after the pick-six, demonstrating the cool that led the Jets to draft him third overall.